 Engineered Wood Floors is the best choice for our region.
 If you want hardwood flooring in and around Leesburg, come see us.

 Wood Floor Finishes

 When choosing the right type of finish for your wood floors, consider your lifestyle and maintenance preferences.
-All wood floors will require routine maintenance, such as sweeping or dust mopping, to keep them looking beautiful and new, but different wood flooring finishes will have a big impact on how you care for your floor long-term, as well as how your floor will look in the years to come.
+All wood floors require routine maintenance, such as sweeping or dust mopping, to keep them looking beautiful and new.
+The different wood flooring finishes have a big impact on how you care for your floor long-term.
+They also effect how your floor will look in the years to come.

-Surface finishes are very popular because they are durable, water-resistant, and require minimal maintenance.
+These types of finishes are very popular because they are durable, water-resistant, and require minimal maintenance.
 Surface finishes are blends of synthetic resins.
-These finishes most often are referred to as urethanes or polyurethanes, and remain on the surface of the wood to form a protective coating.
+These finishes most often are referred to as urethanes or polyurethanes.
+They remain on the surface of the wood to form a protective coating.
 There are several types of surface finishes available: water-based, oil-based, acid-cured, and moisture-cured.

 - Water-based finishes appear clear and will resist turning yellow over time.
 They have a mild odor when applied, and will dry in two to three hours.
 Water-based finishes are very durable.

 - Oil-based finishes appear amber in color.
 They have a moderate odor when applied, and will dry in about eight hours.
 Oil-based finishes are very durable.

 - Acid-cured finishes appear clear to slightly amber.
 They have a strong odor when applied, and will dry in about two to three hours.
 Acid-cured finishes are extremely durable.